soundvibe/m3/docs/content/quickstart/_index.md

 ## Organizing Data with Placements and Namespaces

 A time series database (TSDBs) typically consist of one node (or instance) to store metrics data.
-This setup is simple to use, but has issues with scalability over time as the quantity of metrics data written and read increases.
+This setup is simple to use but has issues with scalability over time as the quantity of metrics data written and read increases.

-As a distributed TSDB M3DB helps solves this problem by spreading metrics data, and demand for that data, across multiple nodes in a cluster.
+As a distributed TSDB, M3DB helps solves this problem by spreading metrics data, and demand for that data, across multiple nodes in a cluster.
 M3DB does this by splitting data into segments that match certain criteria (such as above a certain value) across nodes into {{< glossary_tooltip text="shards" term_id="shard" >}}.

 <!-- TODO: Find an image -->